-Coding Domine Items Source information Year of publication Author Study Quality Source of data Setting characteristics Research objective Data collection spaces
+Coding Domine Items

+Source information Year of publication Author

+Study Quality Source of data

+Research objective

+Setting characteristics Data collection spaces

 The results obtained provide a comprehensive overview of the evolution and trends in sentiment analysis research with Transformers in education.
 It is important to emphasize that the presented works start from the year 2019.
-These findings may be associated with the scientific publication cycle, wherein the research process, from
+These findings may be associated with the scientific publication cycle, wherein the research process, from conceptualization to publication, takes time.
+Therefore, many projects could have begun in the years preceding 2019, but their results were disclosed in conferences or scientific journals in that specific year.
+In the following sections, the papers will be presented according to the established categories, and different research based on Transformers models will be exposed considering that each of them has its respective scope according to the objective set.
+The compilation of all studies can be visualized in Table V.